MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Set-NetFirewallProfile.md

 The default setting when managing a computer is True.
 When managing a GPO, the default setting is NotConfigured.
+Note that this will only take effect if a GPO is targeted with -PolicyStore.
+If this is set locally it is not applied.

 ```yaml
 Type: GpoBoolean